webplatform/docs/svg/elements/feComponentTransfer/index.md

   0.70 ...
 0.90
   0.90 ...
 1.00

-For example, an input pixel whose red value is 0.5 - the midpoint of the second input range (0.33 to 0.66) - would be mapped to the midpoint of the second output range (0.70 to 0.90), resulting in an output value of 0.80.
+For example, an input pixel whose red value is 0.5 - the midpoint of the second input range (0.33 to 0.66) - is mapped to the midpoint of the second output range (0.70 to 0.90), resulting in an output value of 0.80.

 The following graphic illustrates how the input segments are mapped to the output segments.